 When should a child legally have their own room?

 As kids grow up they might want more privacy and need their own space, especially if they're sharing a bedroom with a brother or sister.
-While it's not illegal for them to share, we recommend that girls and boys over the age of 10 have their own bedrooms – even if they're siblings or step-siblings.
+While it's not illegal for them to share, it's recommended that children over the age of 10 should have their own bedrooms – even if they're siblings or step-siblings.

 We know this isn't always possible.
 If kids are sharing, try to have regular conversations with them about how they're feeling.
 We've got tips and ideas to help make sure they're safe and happy sharing a room.

 It's important to know there are laws in place to help make sure everyone's home is safe and comfortable.
-Legislation states if children over the age of 10 of the opposite sex are sharing a bedroom they should have their own rooms – otherwise this is considered overcrowding1 .
-Read more about how this might affect if you if you live in or are applying for social housing below.
+Legislation states children over the age of 10 should not share rooms - and that this can be considered overcrowding.1 Read more about how this might affect if you if you live in or are applying for social housing below.

 Our advice about children sharing a room

 If you’re trying to decide whether it’s a good idea for kids to share a bedroom, here are a few questions to consider.